 The lab is primarily focused on plant development.
-We are particularly interested in the contribution of a group of carbohydrate (sugar)-binding proteins to plant development and their regulation by environmental signals.
-The malectin domain receptor-like kinases detect signals from outside the cell either coming from other plant cells or from the surrounding environment.
+We are particularly interested in the contribution of a group of receptor-like kinases to plant development and their regulation by environmental signals.
+The malectin domain receptor-like kinases detect signals coming either from other plant cells or from the surrounding environment.
 Their functions help the cell and plant develop appropriately according to the wider environment.
 This research is now focussed on the function of malectin domain receptor-like kinases in fertilisation.
-We also collaborate with Andrew Fleming’s group on rice leaf development and with Julie Gray’s group on stomatal function.

 Another line of research in the Smith lab examines the developmental roles of malectin domain kinesins.
 Kinesins are motor proteins that can move around the cell using the cytoskeleton.
 The kinesins are particularly important in plant cell division where they can restructure the cytoskeleton and shift organelles.

-I remain interested in diverse areas of plant molecular biology such as natural variation and transposable elements.
-Together with Jurriaan Ton’s lab, I am studying the long-term effects of biotic stress on heritable variations.
-A collaboration with independent research fellow Stuart Campbell is focused on the effect of transitions from outcrossing to selfing in plants.
+I remain interested in diverse areas of plant molecular biology such as natural variation, epigenetics and transposable elements.
+Together with Jurriaan Ton’s lab and external collaborators, I am studying the long-term effects of biotic stress on heritable variations.
+A further collaboration with independent research fellow Stuart Campbell is focused on the effect of transitions from outcrossing to selfing in plants.